 “The Arbuckle Mountains of Oklahoma were selected for a pilot survey of the technique and equipment, because an entire geologic section from the basal Permian to the basement mass of granite is exposed here,” explains the society.
 Read more in Exploring Seismic Waves.

-August 9, 1922 – Psychic Oil Fortunes of Luling, Texas
+August 9, 1922 – Psychic Oilfield of Luling

 After drilling six consecutive dry holes near Luling, Texas, the heavily in debt United North & South Oil Company completed the Rafael Rios No. 1 well.
 The 1922 discovery revealed an oilfield 12 miles long and two miles wide.
-Within two years the field has almost 400 producing wells annually yielding 11 million barrels of oil.
+Within two years, the field had almost 400 producing wells annually yielding 11 million barrels of oil.

-Davis will sell his leases to the Magnolia Petroleum Company for $12 million – the biggest oil deal in Texas at the time.
-Psychic Cayce will claim success helping other wildcatters – but leaves the oil patch for good after forming his own company and drilling dry holes.
+Davis would later sell his leases to the Magnolia Petroleum Company for $12 million – the biggest oil deal in Texas at the time.
+Psychic Cayce claimed success helping other wildcatters – but left the oil business for good after forming his own company…and drilling dry holes.
 Luling today hosts an annual “Roughneck BBQ and Chili Cook-Off” and has “the best ribs in the country,” according to Reader’s Digest.
 Read about the Luling’s oil museum in Central Texas Oil Patch Museum.

-August 10, 1909 – Hughes patents Dual-Cone Roller Drill Bit
+August 10, 1909 – Hughes patents Dual-Cone Roller Bit

 “Instead of scraping the rock, as does the fishtail bit, the Hughes bit, with its two conical cutters, took a different engineering approach,” notes the American Society of Mechanical Engineers (ASME), which on August 10, 2009, designated the invention as an Historic Mechanical Engineering Landmark.